readtedium/obsidian-craft-cms-upload/README.md

 - Check content type permissions
 - Ensure section handle is correct

+**DateTime/Timezone Issues**
+- Verify timezone is correctly set in plugin settings
+- Check that postDate follows ISO 8601 format with timezone
+- Ensure your Craft CMS server timezone matches your configuration
+- Use the datetime preview in settings to verify current time display

 ### Debug Mode

 Enable debug logging by opening browser console while using the plugin.
 All operations log detailed information for troubleshooting.